 Everyone talked about “freedom of movement,” but people weren’t free to move at all.
 One of the main reasons?
-Everyone, and every car, had an ethnic license plate: Serbs, Croats, and Bosniacs each had plates with different markings and, in the Serbs’ case, a different alphabet.
-The minute you got into a car, your ethnicity was known, and every car became literally a moving target for gangs, militias, and the authorities.
+Everyone, and every car, had an ethnic license plate: Serbs, Croats, and Bosniacs each had plates with different markings and, in the Serbs’ case a different alphabet.
+The minute you got into a car, your ethnicity was “known,” and every car became literally a moving target for gangs, militias, and the authorities.

 Meanwhile, thousands of international personnel moved around freely, with their white four-by-fours and their international plates.
-Which gave a young New Zealander working for the U.N. an idea: Why couldn’t Bosnians have non-denominational plates so that people could travel throughout the country without broadcasting their ethnic identity?
+Which gave a young New Zealander working for the UN an idea: why couldn’t Bosnians have non-denominational plates so that people could travel throughout the country without broadcasting their ethnic identity?

 Needless to say, this was not exactly popular, with nationalist groups in particular, who had an interest in controlling where people moved and keeping communities divided.
-It also wasn’t popular in the beginning with NATO, which worried that uncontrolled population movement would be, well, uncontrolled.
+It also wasn’t popular in the beginning with NATO, who worried that uncontrolled population movement would be, well, uncontrolled.

-But after nearly two years, incredible persistence, and no small amount of devious diplomacy, Bosnians got new license plates—no ethnic symbols, letters common to both Cyrillic and Latin alphabets, and random distribution throughout the population.
+But after nearly two years, incredible persistence, and no small amount of devious diplomacy, Bosnians got new license plates – no ethnic symbols, letters common to both Cyrillic and Latin alphabets, and random distribution throughout the population.

-Within days, population movement across all the mini-borders throughout Bosnia—the split villages, the divided towns, the zones of separation—skyrocketed.
-People were able to visit the homes from which they’d been driven, often for the first time.
+Within days, population movement across all the mini-borders throughout Bosnia – the split villages, the divided towns, the zones of separation – skyrocketed.
+People were able to visit the homes from which they’d been driven often for the first time.
 And while the new plates didn’t solve every problem in the country, they certainly did solve some.

-The moral of this story: Knowledge can be used to divide, intimidate, and control, but its abuse can be countered with imagination, persistence, and some good subversive instincts.
+The moral of this story: knowledge can be used to divide, intimidate, and control, but its abuse can be countered with imagination, persistence and some good subversive instincts.

 Even in the best of circumstances, knowledge is destined to be incomplete.
 In politically charged contexts, what knowledge we have is often ignored.

-Now this may surprise you, but here I want to quote Donald Rumsfeld.
-(Remember Donald Rumsfeld?)
+Now this may surprise you, but here I want to quote Donald Rumsfeld (Remember Donald Rumsfeld?).
 Slate magazine called Mr. Rumsfeld a poet, but I prefer to think of him more as a philosopher.